 How to get There:

-The chances are that if you're staying at one of the resorts listed above, you fly into Montego Bay: Sangster International Airport (MBJ) is the leading tourism gateway to the island of Jamaica.
+You fly into Montego Bay: Sangster International Airport (MBJ) is the leading tourism gateway to the island of Jamaica.

 And there are a great many more opportunities for great golf all over the world.
 Favorite locations include Scotland, Florida, the American Southwest, Bermuda, the Bahamas, all over the Caribbean and Mexico and many more.
 For up-to-date golf travel news and information, be sure to Subscribe to my weekly Newsletter.